RobGeada/Openshift-Style/README.md

 6. Run `make clean tag={YOUR TAG HERE}`.
 The tag here should be the same tag used when building; this will clear the pods from OpenShift as well as remove the style:{tag} image from your local system.
 The style:base image will remain until you decide to delete it; I wouldn't make you re-pull it every time!

 ## Using style.sh
 The Neural Style run within the style pod is controlled by the parameters found in  `style.sh`.
-In `style.sh`, you will find two sections; *NEURAL STYLE PARAMETERS* and *EMAIL NOTIFICATION SETTINGS*.
+In `style.sh`, there are two sections to be modified before each run:

-#### NEURAL STYLE PARAMETERS
+#### NEURAL STYLE PARAMETERS:
 There are four main parameters here:
 * Content: This is the name of your content image within `/images`, ie, `$(pwd)/images/chicago.jpg`
 * Style: This is the name of your style image  within `/images`, ie, `$(pwd)/images/wave.jpg`